sidekiq-cron/sidekiq-cron/README.md

 ### Requirements

-- Redis 2.8 or greater is required.
-(Redis 3.0.3 or greater is recommended for large scale use)
+- Redis 2.8 or greater is required (Redis 3.0.3 or greater is recommended for large scale use)
-- Sidekiq 5, or 4, or 3 and greater is required (for Sidekiq < 4 use version sidekiq-cron 0.3.1)
+- Sidekiq 4.2 or greater is required (for Sidekiq < 4 use version sidekiq-cron 0.3.1)

 Install the gem: